jeffshaver/styl.js/README.md

 // Force styles to be manually applied again styler.setAutoApply(false);
 ```

 Get Styles
 ==========

-A method is provided to get all the styles being used by styler as an object
+A method is provided to get a string of all the styles being used by styler as an object

 ```
 // Get styles with minimal whitespace